knobo/cl-sysinfo/README.md

 # sysinfo

-This is a project is a cffi wrapper for the sysinfo(2) syscall
+A cffi wrapper for the sysinfo(2) syscall

 ## License